bluesky/bluesky/doc/source/plans.rst

   SPEC-like plans expect the number of "intervals" (strides) N, leading to N + 1 points.
 In all other parts of bluesky, we adhere to the Python/scipy convention, expecting the user to input the number of points.
-To avoid confusion, the argument names are different: non-SPEC-like plans have a ``num`` argument; SPEC-like plans have ``intervals`` instead.
+To avoid ambiguity, the argument names are different: non-SPEC-like plans have a ``num`` argument; SPEC-like plans have ``intervals`` instead.

 Global state